 Let’s get started!

-To work with Character Animator you need to have the Adobe service Creative Cloud – a service that gives you access to different Adobe apps, according to your Creative Cloud plan.
-To use the Character Animator app, you will need not only it, but also either Adobe Illustrator or Adobe Photoshop in your Creative Cloud plan.
-Follow this link to learn more about the service or choose a plan according to your needs: http://www.adobe.com/creativecloud.html
+To work with Character Animator you need to have the Adobe Creative Cloud – a service that gives you access to different Adobe apps, according to your Creative Cloud plan.
+To use the Character Animator app, you will need not only it but also either Adobe Illustrator or Adobe Photoshop in your Creative Cloud plan.
+Follow this link to learn more about the service or choose a plan according to your needs: Adobe Creative Cloud.

 Although it can be used as a standalone program, generally Character Animator is part of Adobe After Effects CC 2015 or later.
 That means if you have After Effects you already have Character Animator.
 To open it, click File -> Open Character Animator.

-How to create a working and properly set up character is a complex process, that is why we will dedicate the following tutorials of these series to it in detail.
-For now you need to know that Character Animator works with artwork created in Illustrator and Photoshop only.
+How to create a working and properly set up character is a complex process, that is why we will dedicate the following tutorials of these series to it in detail (Links at the bottom of the article).
+For now, you need to know that Character Animator works with artwork created in Illustrator and Photoshop only.